Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

 Start with a foundation chain.
-If you're working with a pattern, it will tell you how many chains to make.
+If you're working with a pattern, it'll tell you how many chains to make.
 Otherwise, begin with an odd number of chain stitches.

 Insert your hook into the second chain from the hook.
 Yarn over and pull a loop through.